 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon thereafter to pay liabilities of the current period.
 Property taxes are considered to be available if collected within sixty days of the fiscal year end.
-A ninety day availability period is used for revenue recognition for all other governmental fund revenues.
-Property taxes associated with the current fiscal period, as well as charges for services and intergovernmental revenues, are considered to be susceptible to accrual and have been recognized as revenues of the current fiscal period.
+If expenditures are the prime factor for determining eligibility, revenues from Federal and State grants are recognized as revenues when the expenditure is made.
+A ninety day availability period is used for revenue recognition for most other governmental fund revenues.
 Fees and other similar revenues are not susceptible to accrual because generally they are not measurable until received in cash.
-If expenditures are the prime factor for determining eligibility, revenues from Federal and State grants are accrued when the expenditure is made.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
-However, debt service expenditures, as well as expenditures related to compensated absences and other post employment benefit obligations are recorded only when payment is due.
+However, debt service expenditures, as well as expenditures related to compensated absences, net pension liability and other post employment benefit obligations are recorded only when payment is due.
 General capital asset acquisitions are reported as expenditures in governmental funds.
 Issuance of long-term debt and acquisitions under capital leases are reported as other financing sources.